 Los Picos de Europa, Spain

-The trail through the gorge connects 2 villages, Poncebos at one end and Cain at the other, where you can easily stock up on water and snack.
+The trail through the Cares Gorge connects 2 villages, Poncebos at one end and Cain at the other.
+At either of these villages, you can easily stock up on water and snack.
 Not feeling like retracing your step back?
 There’s a shuttle system that can bring you back to your starting point.
+Arranging the connection can be a little tricky and you might have to wait a bit (especially if you start hiking early like I did), but it can be done.

 And of course, there’s the scenery.
-There’s a reason that the Cares Gorge hike is considered one of the most beautiful in Spain if not in all Western Europe.
+There’s a reason that the Cares Gorge hike is considered one of the most beautiful hikes in Northern Spain if not in all Western Europe.

 The narrow trail is cut on the limestone cliffside – an engineering marvel in by itself.
 In the picture below you can see the trail going into the distance.